1000001101000/HP_Chromebook_15/README.md

 Eventually I want to see if I can make it work without needed to downgrade the bootlaoder.
 I suspect this should be possible by patching the ACPI table to add back in the proper entry.
 Admitedly I don't have any experience with that and don't really want to reflash my device now that it's working properly.

-### Firefox
-The current FireFox-ESR which ships with Debian does not support Intel graphics.
-Disabling hardware acceleration seems to correct tearing issues.
-FireFox 80+ appears to have Intel graphics support and is available in Debian Unstable

 ### Touchpad driver
 The Synaptic and other Xorg input drivers don't work very well with this touchpad (at least not with any settings that I tried).
 The GalliumOS folks have ported the ChromeOS driver which works much better.